 Make Your Cat Part Of Your Emergency Plan

-There’s always a chance you’ll have to evacuate, so make sure you have carriers and vaccination papers on hand for your cat.
+There’s always a chance you’ll have to leave home in an emergency, so make sure you have carriers and vaccination papers on hand for your cat.
 Don’t leave your cat at home alone if the power goes out and you have to leave; if it’s too cold for you, then it’s too cold for kitty!
 Be prepared in case the power does go out and you’re snowed in.
 Keep an emergency bag with portable litter, cat food, water bottles, bowls, and a cat harness.
 If you have a fireplace, keep the cat’s water near the warmth so it doesn’t freeze.
 Have a soft cat bed or blankets on hand for your kitty to snuggle in.

 Take Extra Care Of Special Needs Pets